-Accountants are notoriously poor at marketing themselves.
-Instead, many rely on word-of-mouth referrals and networking to win more business.
+Accountant branding is of paramount importance to a business like yours.
+Accounting firms are notoriously poor at marketing themselves.
+Instead, many rely heavily on word-of-mouth referrals and networking to win more business.
 But in the connected era when potential clients will check your credibility in a moment and when a poor online review can be a killer, is that enough?

 There’s no doubt that referral marketing can be a winning strategy, and there are some great networks out there working hard to build referrals for their members.
 After all, it is still true that you are more likely to win the business if a friend or colleague recommends you.

 But if your pipeline is solely reliant on recommendation, you’re doing yourself a disservice, and there are other issues with relying on referrals.